doablespace/ididit/README.md

 I Did It - a simple and fun activity tracker.

 Add activities you want to complete each day and enjoy the great feeling of swiping it off when you do!

 For each task you swipe:

-  - up for 'yes'
+- up for 'yes',
-  - down for 'no'
+- down for 'no',
-  - right for 'almost'
+- right for 'almost',
 - left for 'skip'.

 The app is beautiful, fun and breeze to use!